FlexiGIS/FlexiGIS/README.md

 ## Documentation
 Jump to [documentation](https://flexigis.readthedocs.io/en/latest/) for more details about FlexiGIS.

+## Publications List
+To see the list of publications jump to [publications](https://flexigis.readthedocs.io/en/latest/module/publication.html).

 ## License
 FlexiGIS is licensed under the [BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause), "New BSD License" or "Modified BSD License".